WhatsApp · reply within 5 min [Mon–Sat 07:00–22:00 (UTC+3)] Şişli, Istanbul

 3. Aim for natural, not blinding.
 A good result is even and age-appropriate, with translucency that mimics real enamel — not an oversized, uniform, unnaturally white block.

 4. Document and consent.
 A written plan, the number of teeth, the materials and your informed consent in writing, plus a clinical report you can take to any dentist afterwards.
+The General Dental Council treats valid, informed consent as a core standard of care — and that standard does not change because treatment happens abroad.

 That is the difference between a smile you are happy with for fifteen years and a “Turkey teeth” regret.
 You can see the conservative treatments themselves on our dental veneers and zirconium crowns pages, or browse the full dental treatment range.